-Diversity for Export
+Diversity for export

 Agriculture in Thailand accounts for about 12% of the country’s GDP.
 Thai growers produce a range of diverse crops, many of which are exported to countries around the world.
 Two of the most profitable commodities are rice and sugarcane.